 The connections in the MOC system come via the liquid solution in which the 3D cell cultures are cultivated.
 Essentially, this liquid media allows the organ cultures to talk to one another.
 The liver can produce molecules and they will be transported to the lung.
 Then, the lung can react to those chemicals, and vice versa.
 It’s a kind of flow that is controlled.

 Another flow to be controlled is the information generated by the tests.
-PMI has built a high-performance scientific computing environment capable of capturing, storing, managing and analysing the huge volume of data that results in the lab.
+PMI has built a high-performance scientific computing environment capable of capturing, storing, managing and analyzing the huge volume of data that results in the lab.

 We have a big team working on this.
 It’s not standard to do this kind of systems toxicology.
 We do all the standard tests too, of course, but we feel that what we are doing is the future of toxicology.
 We are at the forefront of this science, leading a field in which only a few others worldwide are also working.